diffplug/gitfromscratch/manuscript/time-travel/patch/patch.md

 ## Following a recipe

-The second part is easier than the first part, so we'll start there.
+The second step is easier than the first step, so we'll start there.
 Let's say we magically figured out what the recipe was, and it turns out that all of your work simplifies down to `Add 'whale.jpg'`.
 Let's apply this patch to some projects.

 | Before                                        | After `Add 'whale.jpg'`                     |
 |--                                             | --                                          |